 In this regard, NYK had informed that the period for purchasing shares was extended until 31 March 2018.
-The Board of Directors Meeting No. 1/2560 dated 22 February 2017 approved that this matter shall be presented to the Annual General Meeting 2017 to acknowledge the extension of period for purchasing LRT shares of 29 percent under the above shareholder's agreement from within 15 May 2017 to be within 31 March 2018, since NYK needs more time to complete the business restructuring of the group company.
+The 2017 Annual General Meeting of shareholders acknowledged the extension of period for purchasing LRT shares of 29 percent under the above shareholder's agreement from within 15 May 2017 to be within 31 March 2018, since NYK needs more time to complete the business restructuring of the group company.